 Surprised, are you?

-Well, calcium needs vitamin D for absorption. is actively absorbed in the presence of vitamin D. That means even if you are taking calcium supplements, it won;t do you any good if you are deficient in vitamin D.
+Well, calcium needs vitamin D for absorption, which is actively absorbed in the presence of vitamin D. That means even if you are taking calcium supplements, it won;t do you any good if you are deficient in vitamin D.

 So, my dear friends, it;s time to get the sunshine vitamin and bask in the glory of the Sun God for a few minutes every day.